[Revised July 7, 2019.]

 Actually, I should post it every other week, it’s that important, but that probably would create a different impression in your mind than emphasis, so I won’t.

-There are three reasons why this is such an important drill.
+There are four reasons why this is such an important practice.

 1. You learn how the timing of your swing works–how all the parts work in the right order and what it feels like when they do.